A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 V

 Value-added tax (VAT).
-A form of consumption tax collected from businesses based on the value each firm adds to a product (rather than, say, gross sales).
-VATs are almost universal outside the United States.
+A form of consumption tax collected from businesses on the value firms add to a product at each stage of production (instead of being collected wholly from sales to final consumers, as in a retail sales tax).
+VATs are almost universal outside the US.